jentery/engl425/index.md

 Your plan should be written for a 30-minute workshop, as if you are teaching and communicating with Literary Studies 12 students.
 It is not a speech or a script you'd read aloud.
 It is instead a blueprint or sketch for a 30-minute activity and discussion.
 Perhaps your examples from *Ms. Marvel* are treated as slides, projections, or handouts, and maybe you include specific questions you'd ask students, giving them time to respond verbally or in writing.
 If, for the sake of learning and instruction, you wish to manipulate the examples (for instance, remove text or images from a panel of *Ms. Marvel*), and you know how, then you are welcome to do so.
 We also recommend practicing or role-playing your plan (if only by yourself) before you submit it.
 One key thing for any workshop plan is to leave room for flexibility and engagement.
 Another is to ensure the goals or aims are clear.
 This particular plan can assume whatever shape or format you prefer (an outline, a series of paragraphs, or slides with notes for the instructor, for instance); however, it should address the three learning goals listed above, and it should be written for an audience of Grade 12 students.

-Once you've selected your examples (again, at least three panels) from *Ms. Marvel* and written your plan (500 words) for a 30-minute workshop, submit them as attachments to the "Prompt 1" assignment in Brightspace (link coming soon).
+Once you've selected your examples (again, at least three panels) from *Ms. Marvel* and written your plan (500 words) for a 30-minute workshop, please submit them as attachments to the "Prompt 1" assignment in Brightspace (link coming soon).
 Feel free to attach PDF, DOCX, RTF, HTML, PPTX, GSLIDES, JPG, and/or PNG files for your images and text.

 We will use the following criteria and [UVic's official grading system](https://www.uvic.ca/calendar/undergrad/index.php#/policy/S1AAgoGuV?bc=true&bcCurrent=14%20-%20Grading&bcGroup=Undergraduate%20Academic%20Regulations&bcItemType=policies) to assess your workshop plan:

 1. The plan and its examples are aware of their context (English Language Arts in Victoria) and audience (Literary Studies 12 students who have never studied comics, including superhero comics).
-They introduce terms using language the students (who are new to the material) could understand, they rely on details and point students to particular aspects of *Ms. Marvel*, and they communicate or demonstrate how comics are defined.
+They introduce terms using language the students (who may be new to the material) could understand, they rely on details and point students to particular aspects of *Ms. Marvel*, and they communicate or demonstrate how comics are defined.
 They may even highlight what makes comics interesting or unique.
 2. The plan and its examples demonstrate you are aware of the choices you made while helping Literary Studies 12 students to define comics.
 The selection of examples appears to be deliberate (not whimsical), and it attends to some key elements of comics.
 The plan also helps students to begin developing a vocabulary for talking about comics, and to enjoy or appreciate the comic they are reading.
 3. The plan and its examples encourage Literary Studies 12 students to understand but also question the very notion of defining comics.
 The plan may, for instance, acknowledge the limitations of using one comic as an example to define all comics.
 4. The plan and its examples demonstrate you read and studied *Ms. Marvel*, Vol. 1, and they apply what you learned from class lectures, discussions, and exercises on January 18th and 25th.